-5.7 Motion commands
+5.6 Motion commands

-The individual operating modes have special motion commands that are based on the PLCopen standard and are supplemented by three unique STOBER commands (MC_DoNothing, MC_MoveSpeed and MC_TorqueControl).
-Each of these motion commands can be overwritten during execution, with the exception of MC_Stop.
+The individual operating modes feature special operating modes that are based on the PLCopen standard and are supplemented by three manufacturer-specific motion commands (MC_DoNothing, MC_MoveSpeed and MC_TorqueControl).
+Each of these motion commands can be interrupted during execution, with the exception of MC_Stop.
 To be able to execute a motion command, the following requirements must be met: